A Bright First Day for Tidal Disruption Event: Simulation Set-up

 Before injecting stream, we set the initial background density and pressure to be low values of $\rho_{\rm init}=2.7\times10^{-5}$ and $P_{\rm init}=2.65\times10^{-9}$.
 We set density and pressure floor for the hydrodynamic Riemann solver to be $\rho_{\rm floor}=2\times10^{-5}$ and $P_{\rm floor}=2\times10^{-9}$.

 We model the stream-stream collision as a fallback stream and a returning stream injected from both $\phi$ boundaries in the $\theta=\pi/2$ plane, similar to \citet{jiang2016prompt}.
-For each stream, we inject them at the radius of $r_{\rm inj}$ and $\theta_{\rm inj}=\pi/2$ by marking the four nearest ghost cells in $r$ and $\theta$ direction as stream injection cells.
+For each stream, we inject them at the radius of $r_{\rm inj}$ and $\theta_{\rm inj}=\pi/2$ by marking the four nearest ghost cells in $r$ and $\theta$ direction as stream injection cells, and set uniform gas density $\rho_{\rm inj}$, velocity $\textbf{v}_{\rm inj}$ and pressure in these cells.
+We do not explicitly set the radiation intensity in ghost cells, once the gas streams enter calculation domain, they rapidly adjust to thermal equilibrium in just a few zones.
 The other cells at the $\phi$ direction boundaries are set to be single direction outflow for hydrodynamical variables, which copies all the values from the first active cells but set any velocity that enters the calculation domain to zero.
 The $r$ and $\theta$ direction hydro boundaries are also single direction outflow.
 The radiation boundaries in the $r$, $\theta$ and $\phi$ direction are ``vacuum'' radiation boundaries, which copies all the intensities with $\textbf{n}$ pointing outward, but sets all intensities with $\textbf{n}$ pointing inward to be zero.

 For the stream injection cells at the $\phi$ direction boundaries, we set local velocity to be $\textbf{v}_{\rm inj}=(v_{\rm r,inj}, ~0, ~v_{\rm \phi, inj})$.
 The density in the stream injection ghost cells is set by $\rho_{\rm inj}=f_{\rm Edd}\dot{M}_{\rm Edd}/(v_{\rm \phi, inj}A_{\phi,\rm inj})$, where $\dot{M}_{\rm Edd}=40\pi GM_{\rm BH}/(C\kappas)$ is the Eddington accretion rate, $f_{\rm Edd}$ is the Eddington ratio, and $A_{\phi,\rm inj}\approx H^{2}$ is the total injection area normal to $\phi$ direction.
 In simulations, $A_{\phi,\rm inj}$ varies as we change $r_{\rm inj}$ and $\phi_{\rm inj}$, so we use the numerically computed cell areas for better precision.